Skip to Main Content

 Storing and organising your photos

-It's always best to get imagery to your designers as soon as you can, so they can look through and let you know if there are any gaps, or if they need any additional guidance from you about what goes where.
+If you're supplying your own images, it's always best to get it to your designers as soon as you can, so they can look through and let you know if there are any gaps, or if they need a bit of additional guidance from you about what goes where.

-It's also really helpful to organise your images before sending them over.
-Make sure you arrange files into folders so that your Team, Product and About photos are all separated and easy to find.
+It's also really helpful when you organise your images before sending them over.
+Make sure you arrange files into folders so images for different pages, or different types of use (for example, product pictures, team photos etc.) are all separated and easy to find.

 Making sure your image files are named appropriately can also be a massive help - particularly with profile and product images.
 So instead of IMG1234567890, try naming the file johnsmith or by the product name or number.